cs-select-team/CS-Select/README.md

  (e.g. SQL).

  ## Illegal reflective access
- CS:Select uses Java 8, if the project is built with a newer JDK, Illegal reflective access operations will occur, this is because since Java 9, a `module-info.java` file must be used to explicitly allow reflective access, but as we use Java 8 we can't use modules but the compiler will still print this warning
+ CS:Select uses Java 8.
+Keep in mind that if the project is built with a newer JDK, illegal reflective access operations will occur.
+This is because since Java 9, a `module-info.java` file must be used to explicitly allow reflective access, but as we use Java 8 we can't use modules.
+The compiler will still print this warning.

  ## JUnit
  The test cases in the `mysql` and `mlserver` package only work with a correctly set up MySQL- or ML-Server respectively.
- All other test cases work without external resources
+ All other test cases work without external resources.

  ## Configuration Values
  - organiserpassword: The password an organiser has to supply to be able to register a new account